ExoIris: fast exoplanet transmission spectroscopy in Python: ExoIris

 \subsection{Transit Timing Variations}

-Transit timing variations (deviations from strict periodicity in the times of transit centers, TTVs) are typically caused by gravitational interactions between planets in multi-planet systems.
+Transit timing variations (deviations from strict periodicity in the transit center times, TTVs) are typically caused by gravitational interactions between planets in multi-planet systems.
 While TTVs are not an issue when analyzing transits individually, they must be accounted for in joint analyses of observations from multiple epochs.
 Failing to do so can distort the light curve shape and bias the inferred planet-star radius ratio, leading to inaccurate transmission spectra.

 \exoiris accounts for TTVs by assigning each dataset to an epoch group.
 Each epoch group introduces a separate transit center time as a free model parameter.
 This allows datasets to be grouped by observation epoch, with TTVs automatically incorporated into the model.